 Christina D. Owens, PhD

 Created in Nagoya, the now internationally known comic strip “Charisma Man” depicts an unattractive, marginally employed white man who arrives in Japan to find himself transformed.
 In the eyes of Japanese women he becomes a desirable heartthrob and in the eyes of Japanese employers he becomes a valued native English teacher.
-My first book project, titled Colorblind Imperialism: Liberal Innocence and White Masculinity in Contemporary Japan opens by asking: when white, U.S. men arrive in Japan, do they really become “Charisma Men” and, if so, how might we explain this “charisma”?
-The project addresses these questions by showing how the figure of the debauched and unambitious white male native English teacher highlights the contradictions of contemporary U.S. imperial power.
+My first book project, titled Colorblind Imperialism: White Masculinity in Contemporary Japan opens by asking: when white, U.S. men arrive in Japan, do they really become “Charisma Men” and, if so, how might we explain this “charisma” and understand its transnational impact?
+To address these questions the project brings together feminist, postcolonial, and critical race theory to show how the figure of the debauched and unambitious white male native English teacher allows for the transnational mobilization of white male victimhood tropes.

 I construct this argument through a bilingual archive of fieldwork evidence, cultural and government texts, and 65 semi-structured interviews with expatriates and their associates living in Nagoya, Japan’s third largest metropolitan region.
 My two main field sites – a U.S.-owned expatriate bar and an English teachers’ labor union – inform the structure of the book.
 While the first two chapters examine how informants participated in or reacted against constructions of sexualized white masculinities, the next two chapters explore how anxieties around precarious employment are also shaped by gender, race, and sexuality.
-The final chapter brings these concerns together by focusing on Japan’s most vocal white male activist who has deployed human rights and white male victimhood discourses within both Japanese hostess bars and the English language industry.
-In this way, the book shows how imperial innocence is constructed across multiple sites, with liberalism obscuring the maintenance of race, gender, and class inequalities.
+The final chapter brings these concerns together by focusing on Japan’s most vocal white male activist who has deployed human rights discourses within both Japanese hostess bars and the English language industry.
+In this way, the book shows how colorblind imperialism is constructed across multiple sites, with victimhood discourses obscuring the maintenance of race, gender, and class inequalities.